 I have some unique and handy ways to store sandpaper.
 This video was produced to help others with their sandpaper storage needs.

 COMING SOON Later in the year (as soon as possible) I'll be making a cabinet to house my Rigid spindle/belt sander, festool sanders, sanding block tote and sandpaper supplies.
 That's another cabinet that I desparately need.
 I'm still finalizing the design but want to make something like the one that's on the Down to Earth Woodworker's YouTube channel.

-I also have plans this year to install a cabinet in my Rockler router table stand.
+I also have plans to install a cabinet in my Rockler router table stand.
 Right now the shelf I made for the stand is a big mess.
 It's piled with router table accessories.
 The design has been drawn up.
 I just need materials and time.